On A Scale From 1 to 5: Quantifying Hallucination in Faithfulness Evaluation: Appendix: Additional Data and Results

-All prompts in this paper was experimented with temperature set to 0 for consistency.
+All the prompts in this paper were experimented with a temperature set to 0 for consistency.

 Table \ref{tab:appendix_prompt_grading} contains the prompt used for LLM faithfulness grading.
-For score only grading, we simply removed the "reasoning" field from the output format.
+For score-only grading, we simply removed the "reasoning" field from the output format.
 During our experiments, without enforcing controlled decoding to ensure consistent JSON output, we noticed that only GPT-4 and GPT-4o were able to always respond with a stringified JSON.
-Both Llama3.1-8B and Claude-Haiku tends to add heading and tailing texts and sometimes include unhashed double quotes which resulted in a JSON decoding challenge.
+Both Llama3.1-8B and Claude-Haiku tend to add heading and tailing texts and sometimes include unhashed double quotes, which resulted in a JSON decoding challenge.
 For open source models which can be served by VLLM \citep{kwon2023efficient}, we recommend using VLLM's controlled decoding strategy to formulate the structured output.

 Table \ref{tab:appendix_prompt_intrinsic} illustrates prompts used for generating the synthetic intrinsic and extrinsic hallucination data.
-Each prompt follows the "Template" format as noted on row 1.
-Depending on the use case and the nature of the dataset, we customize the case-by-case instruction for the best results as denoted on row 2-7.
-It should be noted that a general prompt for generating synthetic data could work, however, the data generated might not be tricky enough so that the changes are subtle.
-For example, when our source data contains the following ground-truth: "3-bedroom" and "2-bathroom".
-There is a chance that a LLM confuses the numeric values and writes "2-bedroom and 2-bathroom" in the generation.
+Each prompt follows the "Template" format as noted in row 1.
+Depending on the use case and the nature of the dataset, we customize the case-by-case instruction for the best results, as indicated in rows 2-7.
+It should be noted that a general prompt for generating synthetic data could work; however, the data generated might not be tricky enough, so that the changes are subtle.
+For example, when our source data contain the following ground truth: "3-bedroom" and "2-bathroom".
+There is a chance that an LLM confuses the numeric values and writes "2 bedrooms and 2 bathrooms" in the generation.
 By including explicit details in the instructions, we were able to mimic similar cases.